maxuwuu/.dotfiles/README.md

 If you are using Fedora, Screenfetch will be installed instead of Neofetch!

     # Attention
-neofetch :  config.conf
+- neofetch :  config.conf
-rofi : config.rasi
+- rofi : config.rasi
-rofi theme : Arc-Dark.rasi
+- rofi theme : Arc-Dark.rasi
-Bah config : .bashrc
+- Bash config : .bashrc